njwatkin/Mod1Chall_NW/AI_Case_Study_Nuance_NW.md

 Nuance was purchased by Microsoft in an all-cash transaction of $19.7 billion on March 4, 2022.
 This was Microsoft's second largest acquisition up till that time after LinkedIn in 2016.

-Prior to Nuance's acquisition by Microsoft, the company had 28 investors ans had raised 70 million dollars over 12 funding rounds.
+Prior to Nuance's acquisition by Microsoft, the company had 28 investors ans had raised an estimated 70 million dollars over 12 funding rounds.
+However, this seemed low and additional research involving paid access to financial reports would likely refine that estimate.

 [![MSoftBuysNuance](https://i.ytimg.com/vi/szS2JlDukYc/hqdefault.jpg)](https://www.youtube.com/watch?v=szS2JlDukYc "MSoftBuysNuance")

-*Microsoft's acquisition of Nuance in the popular media.
+*Microsoft's acquisition of Nuance reported in the popular media.
 Please click on the image to access the video*

 You can watch videos from Microsoft's and Nuance Communications's CEOs for their takes on the merger at [Microsoft + Nuance:  Better Together](https://news.microsoft.com/nuance/)